-After the offering, our executive officers, directors, and parties related to them, in the aggregate, will control 11% of our voting stock and may have the ability to control matters requiring shareholder approval, and another shareholder may control 20% of our voting stock and may also have the ability to significantly influence matters requiring shareholder approval.
+After the offering, our executive officers, directors, and parties related to them, in the aggregate, will control 11% of our voting stock and may have the ability to control matters requiring shareholder approval, and another shareholder will control over 15% of our voting stock and may also have the ability to significantly influence matters requiring shareholder approval.

 Our executive officers, directors and parties related to them own a large enough stake in us to have an influence on the matters presented to shareholders.
 As a result, these shareholders may have the ability to control matters requiring shareholder approval, including the election and removal of directors, the approval of significant corporate transactions, such as any merger, consolidation or sale of all or substantially all of our assets, and the control of our management and affairs.
 One of our shareholders, Farm Bureau, has a "right of first refusal" to maintain a 20% interest in our issued and outstanding equity securities on a fully diluted basis in certain circumstances, including in connection with this offering.
 See "Principal Shareholders."
-If Farm Bureau elects to exercise this right in full and maintain its ownership at 20% of our issued and outstanding equity securities on a fully diluted basis, it may have the ability to significantly influence matters requiring shareholder approval, including the matters listed above.
-There can be no assurance that Farm Bureau will purchase any shares in this offering pursuant to the exercise of this right.
-Accordingly, this concentration of ownership may have the effect of delaying, deferring or preventing a change in control of us, which in turn could have an adverse effect on the market price of our common stock.
-In addition, some of Farm Bureau's affiliates have entered into transactions with us (see "Certain Relationships and Related Party Transactions") and, as a result, Farm Bureau may have interests that are different from or in addition to its interest as a shareholder in our company.
+We have received notice from Farm Bureau that it intends to purchase 555,000 of the shares offered in this offering.
+After the offering, Farm Bureau will own 15.7% of our voting stock and may have the ability to significantly influence matters requiring shareholder approval, including the matters listed above.
+Accordingly, this concentration of ownership may have the effect of delaying, deferring or preventing a change in control of us, impede a merger, consolidation, takeover or other business combination involving us or discourage a potential acquirer from making a tender offer or otherwise attempting to obtain control of us, which in turn could have an adverse effect on the market price of our common stock.
+In addition, some of Farm Bureau's affiliates have entered into transactions with us (see "Certain Relationships and Related Party

+Transactions") and, as a result, Farm Bureau may have interests that are different from or in addition to its interest as a shareholder in our company.
 Farm Bureau may seek to use its position as a major shareholder to further those other interests.